samarcan/alembic-set-date-trigger-plugin/README.md

-`Alembic set date trigger plugin` is a plugin for Alembic that adds support for automatic update DateTime fields with PostgreSQL triggers and functions, allowing to keep track of the triggers and function creation through alembic migrations and autodetecting them from your SQLAlchemy tables definition.
+`Alembic set date trigger plugin` is a plugin for Alembic that adds support for automatic update DateTime fields with PostgreSQL triggers and functions, allowing to keep track of the triggers and function creation through alembic migrations and auto-detecting them from your SQLAlchemy tables definition.

 ## Installation